-Meal costs will be covered under an additional Provisions Levy.
-The Provisions Levy is advised one month prior to the event and is approximately $950 – $1,150 per person inc. GST, dependant on destination and duration of the Variety Bash.
+Meal costs, and a merchandise pack will be covered under an additional Provisions Levy.
+The Provisions Levy is advised one month prior to the event and is approximately $950 – $1,250 per person inc. GST, dependant on destination of the Variety Bash.

 What about meals and accomodation?

-As for accomodation, we let you know the best places to stay in town as soon as the overnight stops on our itinerary are announced.
-Accommodation in each location will generally include hotel/motel, cabins, caravans, and campgrounds for those that choose to camp.
+As for accommodation, we let you know the best places to stay in town as soon as the overnight stops on our itinerary are announced.
+Accommodation options provided in each location will generally include hotel/motel, cabins, caravans, and campgrounds for those that choose to camp.
 Bed and Breakfasts and Air B&B properties may also be available in the area.